-Don’t forget, gun safe’s interior dimensions are much smaller than their exterior dimensions.
+Remember the gun safe’s interior dimensions are much smaller than the exterior ones.

-When moving a large safe downstairs and halls, through doorways, and around tight corners, it’s essential to measure everything carefully before getting started.
+When moving a large safe down stairs and halls, through doorways, and around tight corners, it’s essential to measure everything carefully before starting.

 How do you move a gun safe?